openSUSE/gitarro/doc/REAL_EXAMPLES.md

 Here are some real life examples so you can can see how easy is it to integrate gitarro with external tools.

-## Use a docker container a validation script
+## Execute tests inside a docker container (gitarro run outside the container)

 Assuming you have the docker daemon installed where you run gitarro, you can do following: